kaelad02/adv-reminder/README.md

 [Midi QOL](https://foundryvtt.com/packages/midi-qol) This module works with Midi QOL, however there is a lot of crossover.
 Both modules can handle the advantage/disadvantage/critical flags, so you don't need this module for that.
 If you want the CSS change and messages feature, then it works with the following notes:

 - This module will not process the advantage/disadvantage/critical flags if Midi QOL is active, since it will process them already
 - Does not show messages if Midi QOL is configured to fast forward rolls since there is no dialog to show them
+- Does not show `flags.adv-reminder.message.damage.critical` messages

 [Faster Rolling by Default DnD5e](https://foundryvtt.com/packages/faster-rolling-by-default-5e) This moodule works with Faster Rolling by Default.
 If the dialog is shown, it will show any messages and have the default button set correctly.